 To review, you can find a completed version of this Window recipe tutorial on the Dataiku gallery.

-When you are ready, be sure to move on to tutorials for the Pivot recipe.
+When you are ready, be sure to check for other tutorials for the Visual data wrangling track.